Mystery Surrounds Why Jeffrey Epstein ‘Left Alone, Not Closely Monitored’ On Night Of His Death, ‘NYT’ Reports

-As The Inquisitr reported on Saturday, guards charged with monitoring politically connected pedophile Jeffrey Epstein failed to follow proper procedures on the night that the 66-year-old Epstein died, allegedly by hanging himself in his cell.
+On Saturday, guards charged with monitoring politically connected pedophile Jeffrey Epstein failed to follow proper procedures on the night that the 66-year-old Epstein died, as The Inquisitr reported.
+Epstein allegedly hung himself inside his cell.

-On Sunday, a The New York Times report confirmed that Epstein — being held without bail on sex trafficking charges in Manhattan’s Metropolitan Correctional Center — was “left alone and not closely monitored” on Friday night and Saturday morning, but the question of why a series of protocols to prevent violence against inmates, including inmate suicides, were not followed for Epstein remains unanswered.
+On Sunday, a The New York Times report confirmed that Epstein — being held without bail on sex trafficking charges in Manhattan’s Metropolitan Correctional Center — was “left alone and not closely monitored” on Friday night and on Saturday morning.

+However, the question regarding why a series of protocols to prevent violence against inmates, including inmate suicides, were not followed for Epstein remains unanswered.

 Epstein first allegedly attempted suicide on July 23, The Times reported.
-But somehow, Epstein was judged by corrections officials to no longer be a danger to himself after a mere six days, at which time Epstein was removed from suicide watch.
+Somehow, though, Epstein was judged by corrections officials to no longer be a danger to himself after a mere six days.
+At that time, Epstein was removed from suicide watch.

-The mysteries around Epstein’s strange treatment by authorities do not end there, however, according to the report by Times correspondents Katie Benner, Danielle Ivory and Richard A. Oppel Jr. Protocol requires that inmates recently removed from suicide watch must be placed in a shared cell with another inmate.
+The mysteries around Epstein’s strange treatment by authorities do not end there, however, according to the report by Times correspondents Katie Benner, Danielle Ivory and Richard A. Oppel Jr.

+Protocol requires inmates who have recently been removed from suicide watch must be placed in a shared cell with another inmate present.
 Epstein, however, was held in a solitary confinement cell, and the required checks on his status were not performed at the standard 30 minute intervals.

 In 2015, the Gawker news and gossip site obtained and published what it called Epstein’s “little black book,” a handwritten address book compiled by Epstein that contained contact information for Trump, Dershowitz, Clinton, and many others, including Hollywood actors Alec Baldwin, Ralph Fiennes, and Griffin Dunne, as well as the now-deceased U.S. Senator Ted Kennedy, and former Israeli Prime Minster Ehud Barak.